Skip to main content

 Here are some more alternatives to help you avoid using personal language of judgement in your academic writing.

-how to avoid judgement words for essays
+Common writing errors, how to avoid judgement words

 "I think..." alternatives